StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_name.md

-Automatically adds a Name component to entities with this component in global mode.
+Automatically adds a Name component to entities with this component.

 # Parameters
 - `plugin = PluginType` - Required.
 Specifies which plugin should register this name.